-Anonymous asked: Hi, During medical school interviews, I wanted to know what are typical and expected questions about research (bench or clinical).
+Anonymous said: Hi, During medical school interviews, I wanted to know what are typical and expected questions about research (bench or clinical).
 I do not have a lot, but I do have some under my belt and I wanted to know how interviewers in depth would interviewers question me?
 Someone told me they would ask me to formulate my own null hypothesis?
 I am aware of the basic objectives of the research, but since I did not conduct the research for further time, and one of my PI does not disclose much information to

 Don’t worry, friend.
 But whoever told you about the null hypothesis probably just encountered a rather capricious and cruel interviewer; I did a lot of research before med school and I was never asked to do that!